What is the best market in Bangkok?

 Opening times: Thurs – Tue: 11:00 – 23:00.

-Chinatown at night
+4. Chinatown at night

 Another favourite night market in Bangkok is Chinatown.
-After 6pm, when food carts are allowed to open, this famous district transforms in a foodie haven.
+After 6 pm, when food carts are allowed to open, this famous district transforms into a foodie haven.
 On the main road, you’ll find new dishes to explore every few meters as well as famous restaurants.
 Chinatown will definitely tickle your senses with its smells, fiery woks, bustling crowds and neon lights.
 After you’ve eaten your fill, head to nearby Soi Nana for some drinks.
 Soi Nana is home to some hip bars, popular among trendy Thai locals.
 Our favourite bars at Soi Nana are gin bar Teens of Thailand, cocktail bar Asia Today and rooftop bar Wallflowers Upstairs.

 For food, we recommend you to try the following famous restaurants in Chinatown: